ThePerfectComputer/FastWaveBackend/README.md

    - [ ] search for any unwraps or any direct vectors indexing
  - [ ] Handle TODOs
  - [ ] Remove debug code/comments.

+## Documentation
+ - [ ] Document indexing structure with diagram and possibly include the rational

 ## Marketing
  - [ ] Send survey to community